nlkinlock/Rminicourse/index.md

 - There are many, many R packages - currently 7742!

-- Check the <a href = "http://cran.r-project.org/web/packages/available_packages_by_name.html"> List of R Packages</a> and search with your favorite keyword, e.g. <i>ecology, paleo, dispersal, population, time series, phylogeny, community, Bayes</i>
+- Check the <a href = "http://cran.r-project.org/web/packages/available_packages_by_name.html" target = "_blank"> List of R Packages</a> and search with your favorite keyword, e.g. <i>ecology, paleo, dispersal, population, time series, phylogeny, community, Bayes</i>

 ---